19th to 21st May, 2017

 The CAPTAIN COOK 1770 FESTIVAL has been an annual event since 1992, commemorating the visit of the HMB Endeavour and the landing of Lt.
 James Cook and his party on May 24 at the town of Seventeen Seventy, as it is now known.
 This was the first landing for Cook and his crew in Queensland.

 The Festival day begins with a colourful street parade of highly decorated floats.
-The parade starts at 9am at the 1770 Marina and winds its way along the foreshores to the parklands near the 1770 Camping Grounds.
+The parade starts at 9:30am at the 1770 Marina and winds its way along the foreshores the Festival site at SES Grounds.

 Lots of interesting and artistic market stalls offer a great range of treasures for you to buy with many local artisans displaying their works.
 And, of course, there’s a delicious selection of international foods available for you to enjoy such as Thai food, Dutch Proffertjes, German Sausages, wood fired pizzas, vegetarian food, alongside all the usual festival foods.